Frequently Asked Questions

 Though the negotiation process is a closed and confidential process overall, the BT shares a summary of each negotiating meeting with the entire campus every two weeks via email.
 If you are not receiving this update from your fellow lecturers, please see anyone on the CAT team.

-The updates will also be posted on this website on the updates page here.
+We have finished bargaining for this year.
+When we enter into negotiations again, the updates will be posted on this website on the updates page here.

 Summary:

-If you are in the bargaining unit you are automatically a fee-payer, and will be covered by any new, ratified contract, but you are not automatically a union member and must join to have a vote on your contract, or an action, or to serve on a committee or take on a leadership role.
+1. If you are in the bargaining unit, you are automatically a fee-payer and will be covered by any new, ratified contract, but you are not automatically a union member and must join to have a vote on your contract or an action, or to serve on a committee or take on a leadership role.

-Dues are not collected until the contract is ratified by union members but you need to become a union member now to build a strong union.
+2. You need to become a union member to build a strong union.
 The difference between a fee-payer’s and a union member’s dues is approx 0.2%.

-You can give input in person, via a meeting, email, or through the links shared to topical or general forms anytime.
-Any BU member may join the CAT anytime (monthly meetings) or the CAT leadership team (weekly meetings) or you can run for an elected BT position when elections happen.
-You can attend Faculty Senate Council meetings and others on campus fora for staying apprised of issues.
+3. You can give input in person, via a meeting, email, or through the links shared to topical or general forms anytime.
+Any BU member may join the CAT anytime (monthly meetings) or the CAT leadership team (weekly meetings), or you can run for an elected BT position when elections happen.
+You can attend Faculty Senate Council meetings and others on campus to stay apprised of issues.

 Glossary